joshbolland/react-todo/README.md

 # Task Management App

-A task management web application built using React, Firebase, and TailwindCSS.
+A task management web application built using React, TypeScript, Firebase, and TailwindCSS.
 This app allows users to create, manage, and complete tasks, while storing data in Firebase Firestore.

 ## Features

 - **Task List**: View tasks with descriptions, categories, and completion statuses.
 - **Create New Task**: Add new tasks with descriptions, categories, and target dates.
 - **Task Completion**: Mark tasks as complete or incomplete.
+- **Task/Category Deletion**: Delete single tasks or entire categories.
 - **Categorization**: Organize tasks into categories.
 - **Firebase Authentication**: Secure user authentication for personalized task management.
 - **Cloud Storage**: Data is stored securely in Firebase Firestore.
+- **Responsive UI**: Optimized for both desktop and mobile with a collapsible sidebar and dynamic layout adjustments.

 ## Technologies Used